Laminations of punctured surfaces as $\tau$-regular irreducible components: Skewed-gentle polarized quivers

-Finally, $\bw$ is \emph{right inextensible} if $w_m=\II_{i,\rho}$ for some $(i,\rho)\in Q_0\times\{-1,1\}$, and it is \emph{left inextensible} if $\bw^{-1}$ is right inextensible.
+Finally, $\bw$ is \emph{right \gls{inextensible}} if $w_m=\II_{i,\rho}$ for some $(i,\rho)\in Q_0\times\{-1,1\}$, and it is \emph{left \gls{inextensible}} if $\bw^{-1}$ is right inextensible.

 Note that two right inextensible words with comparable first letter are comparable under the usual (left to right) lexicographical order on words, which is induced by the order on the letters.
-The same is true for two words of the same length.
+The same is true for two words of the same length, if their respective first letters are comparable.